Ferrari 348: Reception

 The 348 was particularly despised by former Ferrari president Luca Cordero di Montezemolo.
 According to him, back in 1991 he purchased a yellow 348, and while driving around Rome he stopped at a traffic light and, when the light turned green, for a few dozens meters the 348 was out-accelerated by a Volkswagen Golf Mk2 GTI driven by a young man, who recognized Montezemolo and jokingly remarked that his car run much better than the Ferrari.
 Afterwards Montezemolo held a meeting at Ferrari where he scolded his engineers, declaring that the 348 was "a shitty car, that makes noise and doesn't move".
-Then he called former Formula One driver Niki Lauda for a test drive, who later confirmed Montezemolo's harsh opinion.
+He then called former Formula One driver Niki Lauda for a test drive, who later confirmed Montezemolo's harsh opinion.